-- Workout programs: Eighteen built-in workouts target calorie-burn, speed and distance goals.
-Additionally, the 400c treadmill is wired for the popular iFit Live!
-Using your home’s wireless Internet connection, you can log onto iFit through the treadmill console and run along “Powered by Google Maps™” trails that you design, train with The Biggest Loser’s Jillian Michaels, and otherwise enhance your treadmill workouts.
+- Workout programs: Eighteen built-in workouts target calorie-burn, speed, and distance goals.
+Additionally, the 400c treadmill is wired for the popular iFit Live.
+Log onto iFit through the treadmill console to run along Google Maps trails, train with The Biggest Loser’s Jillian Michaels, and otherwise enhance your workouts.

-- Multi-window console: Multiple data windows show your speed, time, calories burned and other stats.
+- Multi-window console: Multiple data windows show your speed, time, calories burned, and other stats.

 - Workout fan: A two-speed fan helps you keep cool during workouts.